Welcome to the North Mymms History Project

 Screen grab of a sketch of the map for the walk, probably drawn by Bernard Alfieri in the early 1890s

-Bernard had walked the route before.
-He writes about visiting North Mymms in the snow, and again in the spring when he suggests the best time for taking photographs of St Mary's Church is in the mid morning.
+Alfieri had walked the route before.
+He writes about visiting North Mimms in the snow, and again in the spring when he suggests the best time for taking photographs of St Mary's Church is in the mid morning.
 So he was familiar with the landscape.

-Throughout this piece we set out Bernard's description of the route in italics, and add pictures taken in the early 1900s - soon after he would have done his walk - along with pictures taken in May 2018.
+Throughout this piece we set out Alfieri's description of the route in italics, and add pictures taken in the early 1900s - along with pictures taken in May 2018 when this feature was first published.

 The journey to Hertfordshire